ts-dave/flashcard/README.md

 # flashcard
-Personal flashcard website for studying using django
+Personal flashcard website for studying (created with django)